KKS1991/equalizer-landing-page/README.md

 - - the hover-effect on the icons in the `<footer>`
 - In the mobile-version the card-container doesn't fit the main-container
 - - There is a black border on the left and right side

+Conclusion

+I feel that I make progress and there are so many things to learn only with regard to HTML and CSS.
+But that there are so many great developer who share there knowledge and experience is my bright spot during this journey.

 ## Author